chadbaldwin/sys-schema-sync/README.md

 For now, because this project is still in the early stages of development, there isn't a simple setup.
 Maybe in the future I'll find a nice way to package it.

-### Deploy the database

-To deploy the database, you need to be familiar with SSDT.
-Open the SSDT Solution `/DB/SysSchemaSync.sln`, and publish the database to your location of choosing.

-> TODO: In the future I may have releases which include things like a DACPAC or a database backup that can be restored.
-Along with things like scripts to make deployment easier.
-Such as using `sqlpackage.exe` or a PowerShell wrapper to publish the database.

-### Configure the database

-For now, the database is populated manually in regard to the Instances and Databases we want to target for syncing.
-However, I have not yet decided how I want the database configuration to be handled for the public version of this service.

-To configure the database, you can do one of a few things...

-1. You can manually insert the Instances and Databases into the appropriate tables yourself.
-You can do this in `dbo.[Instance]` `dbo.[Database]`.
-These tables are read by the service and fed into dbatools for connecting to the various instances and collecting the data.
-1. I have provided a sample stored procedure which you can modify to hardcode the list within the proc here: `/DB/import/Stored Procedures/usp_UpdateTargets.sql`

-> TODO: In the future I may end up going the route of storing this information in a JSON file where users will populate connection strings into the `appsettings.jsonc` file, and the Instance and Database tables would be updated accordingly.

-### Deploy the service

-Once that is set up, next you need to set up the sync service.
-Copy the "Service" directory wherever you plan to host the service as you will need to set up a Scheduled task.
-You can use anything that is able to run a PowerShell script in a regular interval, I'm using Windows Task Scheduler, but you can use whatever works for you.

-### Configure the service
+## First things first...Set up the configuration file

+The main configuration file controls multiple things.
+It defines how the sync concurrency level of the service, the connection strings, the name of the new central database, which databases to sync from, etc.

+The file can be found here: `/Service/appsettings.jsonc`

-Next, update the `/Service/appsettings.jsonc` file.
-Note: SysSchemaSync Service uses a generic PowerShell utility script that I use in multiple projects, which is why some of the configuration parameters are pre-configured and do not need to be changed.
+Note: The SysSchemaSync Service uses a generic PowerShell utility script that I use in multiple projects, which is why some of the configuration parameters are pre-configured and do not need to be changed.

 ```jsonc
 {